AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/README.md

 ![alt text](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/75th%20Percentile%20Incomes%20NJ.png)
 For the 75th Percentile of Incomes from NJ neighborhoods, there was one outlier for the minimum average income at $51,344.
 The lower fence was $57,946, and the median was $64,604.
 The maximum of the 75th Percentile Incomes in NJ was $71,655.

+## Python Code
+- [Python Code](https://colab.research.google.com/drive/1q80X9F_oEEU3yGl-m4_r0sfL9el27bai#scrollTo=AIX_zpL8U8Zw) for this analysis can be found by clicking this link.
+This provides a step-by-step explanation of the code used to perform all of the cleaning, analysis, and data visualization used in this project.